decidim/decidim/docs/manual-installation.md

 gem install decidim
 ```

-Afterwards, we can create an application with the nice `decidim` executable, where `decidim_application` is your application name (ie DecidimBarcelona):
+Afterwards, we can create an application with the nice `decidim` executable, where `decidim_application` is your application name (ie decidim.barcelona):

 ```bash
 decidim decidim_application